-The following table details the Group's sensitivity to a 5% (2012: 5%) increase or decrease in HKD against RMB.
-5% (2012: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rate.
-A positive number below indicates an increase in post-tax loss with a 5% weakening of HKD (2012: 5%) against RMB.
-For a 5% (2012: 5%) strengthening of HKD against RMB, there would be an equal and opposite impact on the post-tax loss, and the balances below would be negative.
+The following table details the Group's sensitivity to a 5% (2013: 5%) increase or decrease in HKD against RMB.
+5% (2013: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rate.
+A positive number below indicates an increase in post-tax loss and translation reserve with a 5% weakening of HKD (2013: 5%) against RMB.
+For a 5% (2013: 5%) strengthening of HKD against RMB, there would be an equal and opposite impact on the post-tax loss and translation reserve, and the balances below would be negative.